 If you are re-applying within two years of your original application, you are required to submit:

 - An updated résumé

 - New or updated recommendation

 - $150 re-application fee

 It is not necessary for re-applicants who have completed an interview within the last year to interview again, but we strongly encourage you to do so.
 If more than two years have passed since your last application, you must complete all parts of the admission application.

 Academics and Program Logistics

-The One-Year MBA begins in early May and the Two-Year MBA program begins in late July.
+The One-Year MBA begins in early May and the Two-Year MBA begins in late July.
 Each program commences with a mandatory two-week-long onboarding program and team-building exercises.
 Domestic students should plan to arrive in the area at least one week prior to orientation.
 International students also attend a week-long, mandatory International Student Orientation, which precedes the general MBA onboarding and provides an important foundation for all international students.
 This program introduces students to expectations of professors and fellow students, and provides networking opportunities with current students, alumni, and faculty.
-International students should plan to arrive and settle in Atlanta by early July for the Two-Year Program.
+International students should plan to arrive and settle in Atlanta by early July for the Two-Year MBA.